AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Proposed Framework

 \subsection{Adaptive Optimization through Reinforcement Learning}

-The second pillar of OptiQKD is an adaptive optimization module based on Reinforcement Learning (RL).
-This module allows for real-time parameter adjustments, such as pulse intensity $\mu$ or phase-time locking windows, in response to the predicted states provided by the TCN.
-The QKD optimization task is modeled as a Markov Decision Process (MDP): \begin{itemize} \item States \( S \): The current and forecasted configurations of the quantum system (e.g., current QBER, visibility). \item Actions \( A \): Adjustments to system parameters, including modulation settings and error-correction levels. \item Transition probabilities \( P(s'|s, a) \): The probability of the system shifting to state \( s' \) following action \( a \). \item Rewards \( R(s, a) \): A composite feedback signal designed to maximize efficiency:
+The second pillar of AML-QKD is an adaptive optimization module based on Reinforcement Learning (RL).
+This module allows real-time parameter adjustments, such as pulse intensity $\mu$ and phase-time locking windows, in response to the TCN's predicted states.
+The QKD optimization task is modeled as a continuous Markov Decision Process (MDP) defined by (i) States ($S$) representing forecasted configurations like QBER and visibility; (ii) Actions ($A$) dictating parameter adjustments such as modulation intensity; (iii) Transition probabilities $P(s'|s, a)$ governing system evolution; and (iv) Rewards ($R_t$) calculating a composite feedback signal $R_t = \alpha \cdot \text{SKR} - \beta \cdot \text{QBER} + \delta_{\text{protocol}}$ to balance throughput and error suppression, where $\delta_{\text{protocol}}$ serves as a protocol-specific shaping modifier.
+By utilizing Proximal Policy Optimization (PPO), AML-QKD handles high-dimensional action spaces while maintaining stable policy updates.